fbpx

 • Flower shop

 With the rise of big corporations and franchise, small scale florists that were once a standard fixture in every suburb and small town have battled to survive.
-However, they are not completely extinct – some still exist in the original form mentioned above, while others have evolved into more chic and modern versions of their former selves.
+However, they are not completely extinct – some still exist in the original form mentioned above, while others have evolved into more chic and modern versions of their former selves, providing international delivery services to their customers so they can even get flowers delivered in Sydney.

 This includes florists who create arrangements for large-scale retailers and bouquet delivery services.
 As a commercial florist, you have very little creative scope, as generic bouquets don’t allow for too much experimentation or creative flair.